 Directions: Preheat oven to 350 degrees.

 Heat almond butter slightly in a microwave safe dish – 30 seconds or until easy to mix.
 Mix almond butter and stevia thoroughly.
 Add eggs, vanilla and almond milk.
 Mix protein powder, baking soda and salt in a separate bowl.
 Combine.

 The batter was really thick so I started with 1/2 cup almond milk and added more until it was like cake batter.
-It should be runnier than usual batter as the protein powder will soak up extra moisture.
+It should be a little thinner than usual brownie batter as the protein powder will soak up extra moisture.

 Pour into very well greased 8×8 baking dish.
 Bake for 26 minutes or until set.

 Cut.
 Eat.
 Repeat.